Fortunoff Fine Jewelry

 Gold Jewelry - What You Should Know

 When you are looking at jewelry, it's important to know the quality of what you buy.
 Sometimes jewelry is characterized as gold, but really contains very little gold, or none at all.
-When you see several pieces of jewelry that all look similar, yet are priced very differently, the metals used (for example, 14 karat gold, versus gold-filled wire, versus yellow colored base metal) may account for the vast differences in pricing.
+When you see several pieces of jewelry that all look similar, yet are priced very differently, the fineness of the gold may account for the vast differences in pricing.